Did My Lender Use Discretionary Commission? A Plain-English Guide for UK Drivers

 Signs discretionary commission may have been used in your deal

 You do not need certainty at this stage.
-Patterns are often more useful than proof when exploring potential car finance claims.
+Patterns are often more useful than proof when exploring potential car finance refund claims.

 Some common signs include: